 A special note: even if the student has followed all proper procedures, mistakes can happen at the border that results in the student having a problem with their immigration status: if the student finds a mistake on their I-94, they should tell International Services as soon as possible, so that we can help correct it.

-F1 and J1 students are automatically eligible to work for Cornell in an on campus job up to 20 hours per week while classes are in session and the student is registered.
-They complete the same I-9 paperwork that any new hire would.
-On the other hand, off-campus work is treated differently by the US government.
+While F1 and J1 students are automatically eligible to work for Cornell in an on campus job up to 20 hours per week while classes are in session and the student is registered, off-campus work is treated differently by the US government.
 In order to work off campus, the student must (1) be eligible for and (2) apply for and be approved for off campus work authorization before starting a job.
 Before graduation, the most common off-campus work authorization is called Curricular Practical Training (CPT).
 If a student hands you a CPT application for your signature, she will need help deciding how she’s eligible:

 Once you have determined the appropriate method of eligibility for the student, your signature is the attestation to this work requirement, and the student MUST fulfill the terms promptly.
 Please don’t leave anything on the application blank before you sign it.